A Remark on Random Vectors and Irreducible Representations: Introduction

 \begin{lemma} If $x$ is a random vector defined on any invariant probability subspace of a real representation $V$ of a compact (Lie) group $G$, then

 \end{lemma} Proof.
-By invariance of $x$ and by linearity of expectation, we have
+By invariance of $x$ and by linearity of expectation

-Although we will not need it, we formulate an obvious \begin{corollary} If a real representation of a compact Lie group has no non-trivial fixed points then the expectation of an invariant random vector defined on any invariant probability subspace of $V$ is zero. \end{corollary}
+We mention some obvious corollaries \begin{corollary} If a real representation of a compact Lie group has no non-trivial fixed points then the expectation of an invariant random vector defined on any invariant probability subspace of $V$ is zero. \end{corollary}